Instant overview

 Take home message

 Set your goals to determine how long you should spend on your exercise plan before you change it.
-Use different variables to change your bodies normal training patterns and to push you out of your comfort zone.
+Use different variables to alter your body's normal training patterns and to push you out of your comfort zone.

-Use your own body to determine to you personally when you should change your workouts and simply keep pushing the boundaries, and keep progressing!
+Use your own body to determine when you should change your workouts, keep pushing the boundaries, and keep progressing!